MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 :::image type="content" source="media/advanced-bot-framework-composer/Gd_mainDialog_initial.png" alt-text="Bot Framework Composer main (root) dialog":::

-There are a few key guidelines to follow when using Composer to create your bot content for Power Virtual Agents.
+There are a few key guidelines to follow when using Composer to create your bot content for Power Virtual Agents:

 - The Power Virtual Agents topics from your bot will be displayed in Composer.
 You can't edit these Power Virtual Agents topics in Composer; selecting them will open these topics in Power Virtual Agents for editing.